fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Oct 5
 {% include alert.html class='danger' title='DUE: Source Comparison' text="
-How does Johnstone's text compare to the values described much earlier in the course with Jefferson and more recently with Pollan?
+Another ~250-word source analysis: How does Johnstone's text compare to the values described much earlier in the course with Jefferson and more recently with Pollan?
 "%}

 * Michael Moss, _Salt, Sugar, Fat_, 45-67 (Convenience with a Capital C).